bavanya/bavanya/README.md

 2. Graphical models, especially for Spatio-temporal data.
 3. Designing computational models.
 4. Quantifying confidence and uncertainity (eg: using Bayesian inference methods, especially for time series data) in predictions.
-5. Desiging deep probabilistic models and inference algorithms.
+5. Designing deep probabilistic models and inference algorithms.
 6. Probabilistic graphical models.
 7. Spatio-temporal forecasting and mining, data-driven and knowledge-guided.
 8. Designing methodologies for graph analysis and mining, especially dynamic and Spatio-temporal graphs.